 An opportunity exists for quality of care to be built into the foundation of UHC and into policies, processes and institutions as health systems are developed and implemented.
 Ensuring that the care being provided is of high quality and safeguards patient safety will be essential to creating trust in the health service and will require engagement with communities and patients.

-This workshop will bring together experts and evidence to examine the current state of quality of care research and UHC and to identify barriers and challenges to not only ensuring all indiciduals and communities can access care but that this health care is also of high quality.
+This workshop brought together experts and evidence to examine the current state of quality of care research and UHC and identified barriers and challenges to ensuring all individuals and communities have access to quality health care.

 The organisation of this workshop is being overseen by a steering committee based in both the UK and LMICs.
 The steering committee members are:

-Co-chair: Professor Dame Anne Milla FMedSci, London School of Hygiene and Tropical Medicine, UK
+Co-chair: Professor Dame Anne Mills FMedSci, London School of Hygiene and Tropical Medicine, UK

 Co-chair: Dr Carmencita Padilla, University of the Philippines, Philippines